MikeyBeez/AITools/README.md

 python main.py
 ```

 Now you're chatting with an AI!
+Here are some cool things to try:
-Feel like a fresh start?
-Just say "clear history"!
+- Feel like a fresh start?
+Just say "/clear" or "/c"!

-Want to use memory search?
+- Want to use memory search?
 Try the `?ms` command as explained above!
+- Switch models with "/cm"
+- Get help anytime with "/help" or "/h"

 ## 🧪 For the Curious Minds